 Fang Liu is an Associate Professor in the School of Psychology and Clinical Language Sciences at the University of Reading.
 She received her PhD in Linguistics and MS in Statistics from the University of Chicago.
 Her research aims to understand how the human brain processes pitch information for linguistic and musical purposes during production and perception.
-Her current areas of research include speech prosody in tone versus non-tonal languages, pitch processing in typical and atypical populations, speech/music production and perception, and cognitive and neural bases of pitch processing.
+Her current areas of research include speech prosody in tone versus non-tonal languages, pitch processing in different populations (autism, amusia, dyslexia, musicianship), speech/music production and perception, and cognitive and neural bases of pitch processing.

 Dr Tom Loucas (Co-I)

-Tom Loucas is an Associate Professor of Communication Disorders in the School of Psychology and Clinical Language Sciences and a qualified Speech and Language Therapist (HCPC registered).
-He has worked with children and adolescents with communication disorders for more than 20 years, specialising in autism spectrum disorders.
-He is a Co-Director of the University of Reading Centre for Autism, working within the ASD diagnostic clinic and more recently offering an early intervention service for preschool-aged children with ASD.
-His research interests include the nature of the communication difficulties experienced by individuals with ASD and their management and treatment.
+Tom Loucas is a qualified Speech and Language Therapist (HCPC registered) and an Associate Professor of Communication Disorders in the School of Psychology and Clinical Language Sciences at the University of Reading.
+He has worked with children and adolescents with communication difficulties for more than 20 years, specialising in autism spectrum conditions.
+He is a Co-Director of the University of Reading Centre for Autism, working within the autism diagnostic clinic and more recently offering an early intervention service for preschool-aged autistic children.
+His research interests include the nature of the communication difficulties experienced by autistic individuals and their management and treatment.

 Dr Tim Williams (Co-I)

-Tim Williams is a semi-retired clinical psychologist who has known people with autism spectrum disorders (ASD) for more than 50 years.
-He also holds qualifications in cognitive behaviour therapy and has a research degree on teaching methods for people with ASD.
-He has particular interests in how music affects people, and why people do the same things again and again like the stereotyped behaviours in ASD and the obsessive compulsive disorder seen in typical development.
-In the field of ASD research he has been involved in studies of therapy as well as more experimental studies into for instance pitch perception in autism.
+Tim Williams is a semi-retired clinical psychologist who has known and worked with autistic individuals for more than 50 years.
+He also holds qualifications in cognitive behaviour therapy and has a research degree on teaching methods for autistic individuals.
+He has particular interests in how music affects people, and why people do the same things again and again like the stereotyped behaviours in autism and the obsessive compulsive disorder seen in typical development.
+In the field of autism research he has been involved in studies of therapy as well as more experimental studies into instance pitch perception in autism.

 Dr Jacqueline Sin (Co-I)